For Nordic American Tankers Limited [NAT], Analyst sees a rise to $2.50. What next?

-Nordic American Tankers Limited [NYSE: NAT] traded at a low on 06/28/22, posting a -0.90 loss after which it closed the day’ session at $2.21.
-The company report on June 13, 2022 that Nordic American Tankers Ltd (NYSE: NAT) – Russia/Ukraine – impact on our business.
+Nordic American Tankers Limited [NYSE: NAT] price plunged by -5.31 percent to reach at -$0.11.
+The company report on June 29, 2022 that Nordic American Tankers Ltd (NYSE: NAT) – Two suezmax newbuildings delivered and two long term contracts established.

 3 Tiny Stocks Primed to Explode